What is Bank Rate in India? Meaning: Bank Rate vs Repo Rate

 In simplest terms, the lending rate at which commercial banks borrow from central bank without providing any security is called bank rate.
 Hence, no collateral is involved while charging bank rate.

-The current bank rate as fixed by RBI is 6.25% as updated on 4th April 2019.
+Previously, the bank rate was fixed by RBI at 6.25% as on 4th April 2019.
+But, now the bank rate has been slashed to 6% p.a.

 How Bank rate impacts retail customers or individual loan seekers?